-101 Blockchains is blockchain research and strategic consulting company.
-We are focused on blockchain education and also working on pushing the boundaries of public perception and understanding of blockchain technology.
+101 Blockchains is a blockchain research and strategic consulting company.
+We are focused on blockchain technology education and pushing the boundaries of public perception and understanding blockchain technology.

-The World Trade Organization released a report on blockchain technology’s effect on international trade a few months ago.
-According to the report, Blockchain’s economic value-add on a global scale could reach almost $3 trillion by 2030.
+The World Trade Organization released a report on blockchain technology’s effect on international trade.
+According to the report, Blockchains economic value-add on a global scale could reach almost $3 trillion by 2030.

 We will start with a few blockchain basics slides to make sure we are all aligned with the business blockchain:

-Until now, the industry focus was primarily using public networks.
-Thanks to bitcoin, the first generation cryptocurrency that bought the idea of blockchain to us.
-It is then improved by second-generation Ethereum which introduced smart contracts and dApps.
-Later on, other public networks such as EOS, NEO, etc. also made it to the market with improved implementation and sometimes different approach.
+Until now, the industry focus was primarily using public blockchain networks.
+Thanks to bitcoin, the first-generation cryptocurrency that bought the idea of Blockchain to us.
+It is then improved by second-generation Ethereum, which introduced smart contracts and dApps.
+Later on, other public networks such as EOS, NEO, etc., also made it to the market with improved implementation and sometimes different approaches.

-On the other side, we have a private network structure.
-In the past few years, hundreds of enterprises were building private networks or as called permissioned networks were every user is identified, verified and receive access to data according to his defined permissions.
+On the other side, we have a private blockchain structure.
+In the past few years, hundreds of enterprises were building private networks or permissioned networks where every user is identified, verified, and receives data according to his defined permissions.
 This is how enterprises are adopting blockchain technology.
-One of the leading frameworks that offer permissioned network includes Hyperledger.
+One of the leading frameworks that offer permissioned network includes Hyperledger Blockchain.
 We will talk about it later on.